Ronef/Eclipse.MinifyBuilder/README.md

 Usage
 -----

-Enable the builder for your project in Project/Configure.
-Then, for each file that you want to be minified, configure a minifier in the file's properties dialog.
+1. Enable the builder for your project in Project: `Configure` → `Enable Minify builder`.
+2. Then, for each file that you want to be minified, configure a minifier in the file's properties dialog.
+3. When you will `Build Project`, the plugin will build new minified files with the same names + the `.min` suffix.

 Version 0.9.2 supports both YUICompressor and Google Closure Compiler.